 To claim your preserved pension, go to the Veterans UK website and fill in AFPS Form 8.
 You will not receive the pension automatically - you will have to make a claim.
-You should send the form off around 6 months before your pension is due.
+You should send off the form 3 months before your pension is due.
 If you have passed the due date you can still claim using the same form.

 Am I owed a pension?

 Initially, individuals had to serve for five years and be at least age 26 to qualify.
 From April 1988, qualification period reduced to two years paid service from age 18 (21 for Officers).
-The only veterans who will never receive pensions are:
+The only veterans who will never receive pensions are those who:

-- Those who left before April 1975 without an immediate pension.
+- Left before April 1975 without an immediate pension.

-- Those who only served for a very short time.
+- Only served for a very short time.

-- Those who transferred their preserved pensions out of the AFPS.
+- Transferred their preserved pensions out of the AFPS.

-- Those who served on gratuity earning terms rather than pensionable terms.
+- Served on gratuity earning terms rather than pensionable terms.

 How much will I get?